TUM-ITR/ode-mh-planner/docs/src/index.md

 ## Overview

-The package targets control problems in which the system dynamics are unknown and the state is only partially observed through infrequent and noisy output measurements.
-Rather than identifying a single nominal model, OdeMHPlanner explicitly represents uncertainty over both the system dynamics and the latent state trajectory.
+The package targets control problems in which the system dynamics are partially unknown and the state is only indirectly observed through infrequent and noisy output measurements.
+Rather than identifying a single nominal model, OdeMHPlanner explicitly represents uncertainty over both the model parameters and the latent state trajectory, and propagates this uncertainty into the control design.

 The approach follows a Bayesian workflow:

-1. **Learning:** A Metropolis–Hastings (MH) sampler, equipped with a numerical ODE solver, is used to sample from the posterior distribution over unknown dynamics and latent state trajectories, conditioned on infrequent input–output measurements.
+1. **Learning:** A Metropolis–Hastings (MH) sampler, equipped with a numerical ODE solver, draws samples from the posterior distribution over unknown parameters and latent state trajectories, conditioned on infrequent input–output measurements.
-2. **Planning:** The resulting posterior samples are propagated through the system dynamics and used to formulate a scenario-based optimal control problem, yielding control inputs that explicitly account for model uncertainty.
+2. **Planning:** The posterior samples are used to formulate a scenario-based optimal control problem (OCP), yielding control inputs that explicitly account for the inferred uncertainty.

-By propagating uncertainty from system identification into the control design, the framework enables principled uncertainty quantification and safer decision-making compared to point-estimate-based approaches.
+This enables principled uncertainty quantification and safer decision-making compared to point-estimate-based approaches.

 ## Installation

 This package is not registered in the General registry.
 Clone the repository and instantiate the environment locally:

 ```bash
 git clone https://github.com/TUM-ITR/ode-mh-planner.git